emmahyde/thinking-patterns/README.md

 ```

 ### 3. Debugging Approach - Rails N+1 Query Issue
+#### User Prompt
+> "Help!
+A recent deploy caused our main Rails API endpoint for projects to slow down from 200ms to 8 seconds, and it's timing out.
+The dashboard is now broken for all users.
+I need to profile this performance issue and figure out what's going on."

 ```ruby
 # Systematic debugging of performance degradation in Rails app
 const response = await mcp.callTool("debugging_approach", {